OutRun 2

 OutRun 2 (アウトラン2) is a 2003 racing game developed by Sega AM2 for arcades.
-It was the first entry in Sega's OutRun series in a decade, following OutRunners (1993), and marked the fourth arcade installment.
-As with previous titles in the series, gameplay revolves around driving a Ferrari sports car and participating in various races and challenges.
+It was the first OutRun game since OutRunners (1993), and the fourth arcade game.
+As with previous games, the player uses a Ferrari sports car in various races and challenges.

-OutRun 2 was originally released for the Sega Chihiro arcade hardware, and was ported to the Xbox home console in 2004.
-The game received generally favorable reviews.
-Updated versions subtitled SP and SP/DX were later released.
-It was followed by a sequel, OutRun 2006: Coast 2 Coast, which retained most of its predecessor's content alongside new features.
+OutRun 2 was released for the Sega Chihiro arcade hardware, and was ported to the Xbox home console in 2004.
+It received generally favorable reviews.
+Updated versions, subtitled SP and SP/DX, were released.
+It was followed by OutRun 2006: Coast 2 Coast, which retained most of its predecessor's content alongside new features.